pachyderm/pachyderm/examples/globalID/README.md

 Note: Change `commit` in `job` to list all jobs linked to your global commit.

 ### 1- Let our initial change be a `put file` in our `images` repository
-You are going to discover how the entirety of the data and pipeline versions involved in the changes resulting from the initial put file can be identified at once.
+You are going to discover how the entirety of the data and pipeline versions involved in the changes resulting from the initial `put file` can be identified at once.
-This includes the 2 jobs triggered in the process, each of which will also share the same ID as their job ID.
+This includes the 2 jobs triggered in the process, also sharing the same ID as their job ID.

 - Add a file to your input repo `images`
     ```shell
     pachctl put file images@master -i data/images.txt
     ```
-    and notice below, that 2 (sub)jobs (one per pipeline) have been created with the same id.
+    and notice below, that 2 (sub)jobs (one per pipeline) have been created with the same ID.
     **Note:** The 2 initial jobs, which each processed no datum (bottom 2), are initialization jobs.
-Disregard.
-    They will be of no use for our comprehension of Global ID.
+Disregard. they will be of no use for our comprehension of Global ID.

     ```shell
     pachctl list job